Lyam Chenaux

 cello

-Lyam began playing the cello at the age of five and made his first solo appearance at ten with the Budweis Philharmonic Orchestra conducted by D. Svec.
-On that occasion he met Denis Severin, who has since become his teacher.
+Lyam began playing the cello at the age of five and made his first solo appearance at ten with the Budweis Philharmonic Orchestra (D. Svec).
+On that occasion he met Denis Severin, who has since become his teacher at University of Music Geneva-Neuchâtel, Switzerland.

 He has collaborated with numerous orchestras worldwide and is a four-time winner of the Swiss Music Competition across all categories.
-His many international distinctions include prizes at the Classicalia Competition and the International Cello Competition Popper (2023).
+His many international distinctions include first prize at Classicalia Competition and at International Popper Cello Competition (2023), First Prize and special prizes at the Young Musician Tallinn Competition and at the David Geringas International Cello Competition (2025).